huggingface/blog/whisper-spec-dec.md

 #### Assistant Model

-Our objective is to select an assistant model that is both fast **and** maintains the same token distribution as the main model.
+Our objective is to select an assistant model that is at least 3x faster than the main model **and** transcribes at least 70-80% of the predicted tokens correctly, typically the "easier" tokens in the examples.
 If you have a particular language in which you want to transcribe, an effective strategy is to train two Whisper models of different sizes, and use one as the assistant to the other:

 * First, fine-tune Whisper [large-v3](https://huggingface.co/openai/whisper-large-v3) to act as your main model
 * Second, distil Whisper [large-v3](https://huggingface.co/openai/whisper-large-v3) on the same dataset to act as a fast assistant model